Graduate Course Descriptions

 RELI GU4105 Religion Lab.
 4 points.

-In their research, scholars of religion employ a variety of methods to analyze "texts" ranging from historical documents to objects of visual culture.
+In their research, scholars of religion employ a variety of methods to analyze texts ranging from historical documents to objects of visual culture.
 This course acquaints students with both the methods and the materials utilized in the field of religious studies.
 Through guided exercises, they acquire research skills for utilizing sources and become familiarized with dominant modes of scholarly discourse.
-The class is organized around a series of research "scavenger hunts" that are due at the start of each week's class and assigned during the discussion section (to be scheduled on the first day of class).
+The class is organized around a series of research scavenger hunts that are due at the start of each week's class and assigned during the discussion section (to be scheduled on the first day of class).
 Additional class meeting on Thursdays.

 RELI GU4202 Time, Modernity, Death.
 4 points.

 The notion of modernity in the West implies a distinctive interpretation of temporality and subjectivity, which grows out of theological and philosophical traditions.
 Lutheran Protestantism, as developed by Hegel, Kierkegaard, and Heidegger, created the conditions for both the construction and the deconstruction of modernism and its extension in postmodernism.
 The course will examine these two trajectories by considering their contrasting interpretations of the relationship of human selfhood to time and death.
-On the one hand, the death of God leads to a radical immanence in which human subjectivity either is absolutized as the will to power or mastery that dominates or negates all difference and otherness, or is repressed by universal structures and infrastructures for which individual subjects are unknowing and unwitting vehicles.
-On the other hand, human subjectivity appears to be finite because its irreducible singularity is always given by another that can be neither known nor controlled.
+On the one hand, the death of God leads to a radical immanence in which human subjectivity either is absolutized as the will to power or mastery that dominates or negates all difference and otherness, or is repressed by universal structures and infrastructuers for which individual subjects are unknowing and unwitting vehicles.
+On the other hand, human subjectivity appears to be finite because its irreducible singularity is always given by an other that can be neither known nor controlled.
 The course will conclude by considering the alternative psychological, political, and ethical implications of these two contrasting positions.

 In Refashioning Futures, David Scott asks if the accurate reconstruction of the past of an identity is the crucial point of a theoretical intervention.
 He ponders, instead, if such a historicist analysis should be followed by an emphatic “But so what?”
-The importance of asking “so what” is that it allows us to begin to refuse, Scott writes, “history its subjectivity, its constancy, its eternity” and “interrupt its seemingly irrepressible succession, causality, its sovereign claim to determinacy” (105).
-The question “so what?” requires, in other words, we answer for history’s prominence and providence as well as consider other possible formations of community, temporality, and inheritance not anchored by the weight of ‘history’.
+The importance of asking “so what” is that it allows us to begin to refuse, Scott writes, “history its subjectivity, its constancy, its eternity” and “interrupt its seemingly irrepressible succession, causality, its sovereign claim to determinacy” (105) The question “so what?” requires, in other words, we answer for history’s prominence and providence as well as consider other possible formations of community, temporality, and inheritance not anchored by the weight of ‘history’.

+This seminar examines the overwhelming hold of “history” in the present by considering Scott’s poignant “But so what?”
+We will begin by examining the problem-space of ‘history’ itself and how ‘history’ emerged as the foundation to understanding and ordering religious life globally.
 We will explore the wide-ranging effects of Enlightenment rationality and Orientalist knowledge production as well as consider the imbrication of history with theology and the secular.
 This section of the course will help develop a shared set of concepts and problematics, which we will continuously encircle throughout.
 We will then examine how scholars have troubled this historical conscription, reorienting our understandings of temporality, tradition, and the past.
 The last half of the course, therefore, considers a range of different methods and theories that undo the importance of ‘history’ while remaining attuned to questions of the past, time, and inheritance.

 RELI GU4212 Modern Buddhism.
 4 points.